PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-11 10:06:18
+Last updated: 2024-04-11 10:06:55
-Random Quote: Why is it always the innocents who suffer most, when you high lords play your game of thrones?  -  Varys
+Random Quote: Kids, I'm going to tell you an incredible story, the story of how I met your mother. - Ted Mosby